-The procedures and measures outlined below are reported for Pennsylvania acute care hospitals that typically perform these procedures on adults ages 18 years and older.
-In addition to the measures listed below, the total number of cases (after exclusions) is reported.
+The procedures and measures outlined below are reported in the Hospital Results section of the CPR for Pennsylvania inpatient acute care hospitals that typically perform these procedures on adults ages 18 years and older.2 In addition to the measures listed below, the number of cases, after exclusions, is also reported.
+Note that because of the excluded cases, the number of cases reported in the Hospital Results section of the CPR is typically lower than the "total number of cases" displayed in the Inpatient and Outpatient Volume section of the CPR (see "General Exclusion Criteria" section of these Technical Notes).